jerryq0101/xv6-riscv/README.md

 Pro: the OS has less work <strong>in total</strong> since it allocates one by one.

-Con-the OS will have an extra step for each memory write/touch.
+Con: the OS will have an extra step for each memory write/touch.

 Whether this extra step from lazy allocation is a pro or a con depends on the specific operation being carried out.
 HFT may care more about speed of a single trade vs speed of a program sequence.
 Training a model would be better if the time taken and resource needed is overall reduced.